open-telemetry/opentelemetry-operator/docs/api.md

         <td><b><a href="#opentelemetrycollectorspecadditionalcontainersindexresources">resources</a></b></td>
         <td>object</td>
         <td>
           Compute Resources required by this container.
 Cannot be updated.
-More info: https://kubernetes.<br/>
+More info: https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecadditionalcontainersindexsecuritycontext">securityContext</a></b></td>
         <td>object</td>
         <td>
-          SecurityContext defines the security options the container should be run with.<br/>
+          SecurityContext defines the security options the container should be run with.
+If set, the fields of SecurityContext override the equivalent fields of PodSecurityContext.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b><a href="#opentelemetrycollectorspecadditionalcontainersindexstartupprobe">startupProbe</a></b></td>
         <td>object</td>
         <td>
-          StartupProbe indicates that the Pod has successfully initialized.<br/>
+          StartupProbe indicates that the Pod has successfully initialized.
+If specified, no other probes are executed until this completes successfully.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>stdin</b></td>
         <td>boolean</td>
         <td>
-          Whether this container should allocate a buffer for stdin in the container runtime.<br/>
+          Whether this container should allocate a buffer for stdin in the container runtime.
+If this is not set, reads from stdin in the container will always result in EOF.
+Default is false.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>stdinOnce</b></td>
         <td>boolean</td>
         <td>
-          Whether the container runtime should close the stdin channel after it has been opened by a single at<br/>
+          Whether the container runtime should close the stdin channel after it has been opened by a single attach.
+When stdin is true the stdin stream will remain open across multiple attach sessions.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>terminationMessagePath</b></td>
         <td>string</td>
         <td>
-          Optional: Path at which the file to which the container's termination message will be written is mou<br/>
+          Optional: Path at which the file to which the container's termination message will be written is mounted into the container's filesystem.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>terminationMessagePolicy</b></td>
         <td>string</td>
         <td>
-          Indicate how the termination message should be populated.<br/>
+          Indicate how the termination message should be populated.
+File will use the contents of terminationMessagePath to populate the container status message on both success and failure.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>tty</b></td>
         <td>boolean</td>
         <td>
-          Whether this container should allocate a TTY for itself, also requires 'stdin' to be true.<br/>
+          Whether this container should allocate a TTY for itself, also requires 'stdin' to be true.
+Default is false.<br/>
         </td>
         <td>false</td>
       </tr><tr>